taye/interact.js/docs/draggable.md

 })
 ```

-Dragging is the simplest action interactj.s provides.
+Dragging is the simplest action interact.js provides.
 To make an element
 draggable, create an interactable with your desired target then call the
 `draggable` method with the options that you need.
 In addition to the common
 `InteractEvent` properties, `dragmove` events also have: